 Adam: The main reason why businesses fail is that they don’t have proper reserves.
-It’s kinda like your personal paycheck, pay yourself first, and put money aside to cover expenses.
-For cash flow, look at different resources, credits card can be your best friend or your worst nightmare.
-If you use them right they provide you 45 days of cash flow, which could be a quick way to cover your start-up cost.
+It’s kinda like your personal paycheck, pay yourself first and put money aside to cover expenses.
+For cash flow, look at different resources; credit cards can be your best friend or your worst nightmare.
+If you use them right, they provide you with 45 days of cash flow, which could be a quick way to cover your start-up cost.

 Another financial question we have is: “When setting up a business checking account, are there high yield accounts out there?